moj124/my-first-remote-repo/README.md

 +But now it *is* on GitHub as a remote repository!

-hi hello bonjour! nope 2 you
+hi hello bonjour! nope 2 you asdfasdasdasdasdasdasss